Devrajsinh-Gohil/GATE/DA/README.md

 - Finding Domain of a function
   - If the domain of the function f is not specifically mentioned, we will adopt the convention that the domain of f is the set of all numbers x for which f(x) is a real number.
-- Finding Ranfe of a function
+- Finding Range of a function
   - Invert the function and find the range w.r.t x.
 - Vertical line test
   - A curve in the xy-plane is the graph of a function f defined by the equation y = f (x) if and only if the no vertical line intersect the curve at more than one point.